 With WordPress, you run into many problems with plugins and updates affecting your website.
 This can be frustrating and costly because the problem isn't always apparent.
 Be sure to routinely back up your site when updating your plugins.

-HubSpot: HubSpot is extremely user friendly with its on-page editor and design manager.
+HubSpot is extremely user friendly with its on-page editor and design manager.
 You can easily make edits as you browse through your own website.
 All system/software updates are handled by HubSpot, and there is little to no maintenance needed for third-party integrations.
 This is one of the easiest web options to maintain, as HubSpot includes support and security updates in the service.

 Google and other search engines do not base page rankings on what platform your site is built on.
 SEO best practices can be applied to any site.
 There many plugins and resources in both WordPress and HubSpot for marketers who need help elevating themselves on SERPs.